qnnwp/QA_Toolbox/docs/Install.md

 <br>

 ### 4. A new window will pop up, click the 'Use Script From Clipboard' button<br>
-This will qucikly create a new user script from what you copied in step 1.
+This will quickly create a new user script from what you copied in step 1.

 ![Click New UserScript Icon](images/clickUseScriptFromClipboard-firefox.png)